 Time passed, and by mile 16 I was totally exhausted.
 The stair master quality of the route had my body breaking down, and I limped from a sharp pain in the arch of my left foot.

 I was angry with my body.
 I had to make atleast 20 miles that day!

 The sun set, and I was drown in a deep blackness that only a heavy canopy of leaves can provide.
 I heaved my body over the trail, a chewed up piece of meat, greasing my way over the dim path.

 Earlier in the trip I had experienced a bizarre epiphany; I realized I missed the danger of having predators to watch out for.
 In New Zealand, they have no large predators like cougar or bear.
 In fact, they don’t even have any small spiders or snakes that are poisoness.
 I felt this particular appetite for danger was not being met, and this surprised me.

 It only took the absence of light for this opinion to change, and be replaced by gratitude.
-That moment, I was happy to be the biggest creature lugging my way through the dark ocean of tree puppet shadows.
+That evening I was happy to be the biggest creature lugging my way through the dark ocean of tree puppet shadows.

 The final descent to the next hut was incredibly steep and unforgiving.
 Covered once again in tiny dusty pebbles, I was at the mercy of my large man feet and trekking poles to save me from falling victim to the gritty, blood eating roots and rocks below my boots.

 I must have eaten shit 3 or 4 times.

 I don’t know what Mother Nature ate, but it didn’t taste good.